SamScherer1/SwiftDJITutorials/source/ios-tutorials/MediaManagerDemo.md

 To create a new project in Xcode, choose **Single View Application** template for your project and press "Next", then enter "MediaManagerDemo" in the **Product Name** field and keep the other default settings.
 Once the project is created, import the DJI SDK and DJI UX SDK.

-You can check [Getting Started with DJI UX SDK](./UXSDKDemo.html#importing-dji-sdk-and-uxsdk-with-cocoapods) tutorial to learn how to import the **DJISDK.framework** and **DJIUXSDK.framework** into your Xcode project.
+You can check the [Getting Started with DJI UX SDK](./UXSDKDemo.md#importing-dji-sdk-and-uxsdk-with-cocoapods) tutorial to learn how to import the **DJISDK.framework** and **DJIUXSDK.framework** into your Xcode project.

 ### Importing the DJIWidget

-You can check [Creating a Camera Application](./index.html#importing-the-djiwidget) tutorial to learn how to download and import the **DJIWidget** into your Xcode project.
+You can check the [Creating a Camera Application](./index.md#importing-the-djiwidget) tutorial to learn how to download and import the **DJIWidget** into your Xcode project.

 ### Working on the MainViewController and DefaultlayoutViewController

-You can check this tutorial's Github Sample Code to learn how to implement the **MainViewController** to do SDK registration and update UIs and show alert views to inform users when DJI product is connected and disconnected.
-Also, you can learn how to implement shooting photos and recording videos functionalities with standard DJI Go UIs by using **DUXDefaultLayoutViewcontroller** of DJI UX SDK from the [Getting Started with DJI UX SDK](./UXSDKDemo.html#working-on-the-mainviewcontroller-and-defaultlayoutviewcontroller)(TODO:test link) tutorial.
+You can check this tutorial's Github Sample Code to learn how to implement the **MainViewController**, do SDK registration, update UI and show alert views to inform users when a DJI product is connected or disconnected.
+Also, you can learn how to implement the shoot photo and record video features with standard DJI Go UIs by using **DUXDefaultLayoutViewcontroller** of DJI UX SDK from the [Getting Started with DJI UX SDK](./UXSDKDemo.md#working-on-the-mainviewcontroller-and-defaultlayoutviewcontroller) tutorial.

 If everything goes well, you can see the live video feed and test the shoot photo and record video features like this: